Is Hemp-Derived Delta-9 THC Legal in Texas? 2026 Status

 Pending Federal Change

-The biggest near-term shift for hemp delta-9 is federal.
+The biggest near-term risk to the delta-9 lane is federal.
 H.R.
 5371 §781, signed November 12, 2025, replaces the 2018 Farm Bill's delta-9-only standard with a post-decarboxylation total-THC test and caps finished hemp products at 0.4 mg total THC per container.
-Standard 5 mg and 10 mg hemp delta-9 gummies and most hemp delta-9 beverages exceed that container cap by an order of magnitude.
-The provision takes effect November 12, 2026.
-For background see our potential revisions to the 2018 Farm Bill explainer.
+Standard 5 mg and 10 mg hemp delta-9 gummies and most beverages exceed that cap by an order of magnitude.
+The provision takes effect November 12, 2026 unless one of the pending congressional fixes passes.
+For background see our 2018 Farm Bill revision explainer.

 Frequently Asked Questions